Low dimensional orders of finite representation type: Noncommutative plane curves

 \section{Noncommutative plane curves}

-\colin{In \cite{GK}, Greuel-Kn\"{o}rrer showed that the plane curves of finite representation type (in the complete local case) are precisely the simple singularities.
+In \cite{GK}, Greuel-Kn\"{o}rrer showed that the plane curves of finite representation type (in the complete local case) are precisely the simple singularities.
 All complete local commutative orders of finite representation type are classified in \cite{J,DR}, and these are known to lie between the simple plane curve singularities and their integral closures.
-Noncommutative orders of finite representation type are classified in \cite{HN} building on work of \cite{DK}.
-The Gorenstein orders are classified in \cite{W}. }

 In this section, we wish to extend this result by first classifying noncommutative plane curves of finite representation type.
 We continue by computing their AR-quivers as subquivers of corresponding log terminal orders.

-\colin{We do not address how our classification interacts with the classifications cited above.
-It would be interesting to study this.}
+We note that local orders over commutative complete discrete valuation rings of finite representation type are classified in \cite{HN} building on work of \cite{DK}.
+The Auslander-Reiten quivers of Gorenstein orders of finite representation type are classified in \cite{W}, which has been improved in~\cite{Luo}.
+There are also interesting classifications of B\"ackstr\"om orders of finite representation type and their quivers in~\cite{RiRo}, and tiled orders due to Zavadskii-Kirchenko~\cite{ZaKi}, and summarized in~\cite[Ch.13.2,Thm.13.9]{Simson}.
+We do not address how our classification interacts with the classifications cited above.
+It would be interesting to study this.